Skip to content

 • Re-enrolments separated from new enrolments

-The pattern that works: a daily extract from Canvas, joined with the SIS’s student demographic data (which is where most of the AVETMISS-required fields live), into a staging table that’s validated against NCVER’s field rules before it’s exported as NAT files.
-That validation step is where most RTOs save the painful day-before-submission reconciliation.
-We cover the underlying principle in why integrations break in production — validate at every system boundary, not at the destination.
+The shape that works: a daily extract from Canvas, joined against the SIS’s student demographic data (where most of the AVETMISS-required fields actually live), landing in a staging table that’s validated against NCVER’s field rules before it’s exported as NAT files.
+That validation step is what saves RTOs the painful day-before-submission reconciliation.
+The underlying principle is covered in why integrations break in production: validate at every system boundary, not at the destination.

 Pattern 3 — Finance sync: enrolment to invoice